 Training sessions began in September 2009.
 As of November 2021, there were more than 4,700 pharmacists who have received the authority to administer injections in the province!
 Congratulations to all the pharmacists who have embraced this expanded scope of practice.

 The BCPhA Administration of Injections Certificate Program is accredited as a blended program made up of two components;

-- An online pre-study called the Immunization Competency Program for BC Health Professionals plus an additional intranasal module (both must be successfully completed before you attend the in-person workshop)
+- An online independent pre-study called the Immunization Competency Program for BC Health Professionals plus an additional intranasal module (both must be successfully completed before you attend the in-person workshop)

 - An live, in-person workshop called the Practical Administration of Injections for BC Pharmacists.